MozillaFoundation/foundation.mozilla.org/README.md

 #### Landing Page and Campaign links

-The `load_fake_data` command will output pages the following slugs:
+The `load_fake_data` command will output pages with the following slugs:

 - `/`
 - `/about/`